 The discovery, reported Sept.
 7 in Nature, illuminates an important aspect of gut health and mucosal immunity—one that may hold the key to better treatments for inflammatory bowel disease (IBD), colon cancer and other chronic disorders.

-“As part of this study, we define a novel pathway that drives immune tolerance to microbiota in the gastrointestinal tract,” said senior author Dr. Gregory F. Sonnenberg, associate professor of microbiology and immunology in medicine and head of basic research in the Division of Gastroenterology & Hepatology, and a member of the Jill Roberts Institute for Research in Inflammatory Bowel Disease at Weill Cornell Medicine.
+“As part of this study, we define a novel pathway that drives immune tolerance to microbiota in the gastrointestinal tract,” said senior author Dr. Gregory F. Sonnenberg, the Henry R. Erle, M.D.-Roberts Family Associate Professor of Medicine and head of basic research in the Division of Gastroenterology & Hepatology, and a member of the Jill Roberts Institute for Research in Inflammatory Bowel Disease at Weill Cornell Medicine.
 “This is a fundamental advance in our understanding of mucosal immunity and may hold the key to understanding what goes wrong when the immune system begins to inappropriately attack microbiota in diseases such as IBD.”

 Scientists have long known that trillions of bacteria, fungi, and other microbes dwell symbiotically in the intestines of mammals.
 The mechanism by which the immune system normally tolerates these “beneficial” gut microbes, instead of attacking them, has not been well understood.
 But there is evidence that this tolerance breaks down in IBD, leading to harmful flareups of gut inflammation.
 Thus, a detailed understanding of gut immune tolerance could enable the development of powerful new treatments for IBD—a class of diseases that include Crohn’s disease and ulcerative colitis, which affect several million individuals in the United States alone.